lmapii/run-clang-tidy/readme.md

 ## Applying fixes

 For some checks, `clang-tidy` supports applying fixes using the `-fix` option.
-With this wrapper, the `-fix` option can be forwarded using the command-line option `--fix`.
+The command-line option `--fix` of this wrapper enables both, `-fix` and `-fix-errors` to ensure that fixes are always applied.

+> **Remark:** Also using `-fix-errors` ensures that compiler _warnings_ - which can be the annoying "system-header" warnings - don't prevent `clang-tidy` to apply fixes.

 In case `clang-tidy` finds a problem and applies a fix, the execution will still report a failed execution.
 You'll need to execute `clang-tidy` again to be sure that there are no more findings or no more fixes to apply.